NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Stargut Hydra) Skymetal Metamorphosis (Abysium).md

 Each stargut hydra has at least one metamorphosis resulting from consuming a specific skymetal and internalizing its properties.

 **Abysium** (aura, poison) The stargut hydra emits an aura of nauseating radiation from the abysium in its body.
-Any creature that begins its turn within 30 feet of the stargut hydra is [[Conditions/Sickened|Sickened 1]].
+Any creature that begins its turn within 30 feet of the stargut hydra is [[Sickened|Sickened 1]].

 *Source: Pathfinder Howl of the Wild*
 *ORC*